COMP2160-Game-Development/Prac-13a/README.md

 Experiment with the parameters and see how they affect the connectivity of the NavMesh.
 You can also try adding slopes or other additions to your terrain and re-baking to see how this impacts movement around your level.
 Everytime you add new parts to your geometry, press "Bake" to re-generate the NavMesh.

+Note that while non-Static objects can be baked into a NavMesh, it is best practice to make all objects that shouldn't move Static to avoid any bugs.

 ## Checkpoint!
 Save, commit and push your work now.

 ## Step 3 – Control with a NavMeshAgent (30 min)